-Bio: Lika is a PhD student in comparative literature.
-Her research interests include representations of gender and sexuality and space/environment in 20 th century and contemporary literature and film, French and Francophone literatures, and notions of space, confinement and movement within French and English-language contexts.
-Most recently she has written about Albert Camus, space, and gender; national allegory and metonymy; and 20 th century re-imaginings of Alice’s Adventures in Wonderland.
+Bio: Lika is a PhD candidate in comparative literature.
+Her research interests include representations of gender and sexuality and space/environment in 20th century and contemporary literature and film, French and Francophone literatures, and notions of space, confinement and movement within French and English-language contexts.
+Most recently she has written about Albert Camus, space, and gender; national allegory and metonymy; and 20th century re-imaginings of Alice’s Adventures in Wonderland.
 Lika holds B.A. degrees from the University of Wisconsin-Madison in English and French literature and an M.A. in comparative literature from UCLA.
 In addition to research and teaching, Lika copyedits for an independent press that publishes work on politics, art, and philosophy and volunteers with small nonprofits on their grant writing efforts.
 Prior to grad. school she worked as a writer in a behavioral psychology lab, in academic administration and in continuing education.
 Her favorite punctuation = the ( ) and the …

 Department: Mechanical and Aerospace Engineering